davidsowerby/takkan/docs/user-guide/precept-script.md

 `PScript` and its lower levels are located in the *precept_script* package, as shown in the [dependencies diagram](./installation.md#dependencies).

-A `PScript` instance is used to provide a reasonably type-safe declaration of the user interface of an app, and if appropriate authentication options.
+A `PScript` instance is used to provide a reasonably type-safe declaration of the user interface of an app.

 Multiple scripts may be combined into one `Precept` instance, but there must be at least one.